AMA Center for Optimal Health Outcomes

 Note: This is subject to change depending on extraneous factors impacting travel and large group in-person gatherings.

 Taking a sabbatical is not required during the fellowship.
-AMA membership is not required for the fellowship.
+AMA membership is encouraged but not required for the fellowship.
+AMA membership is not a factor in application review or acceptance to the fellowship.

 Virtual instructional webinars/meetings